-The state of Colorado is using the new computer-based GED® exam for its program of HSE (High School Equivalency) testing, You can find numerous locations in Colorado where GED preparation is offered, most of the time at no or little cost.
+The state of Colorado is not only using the new computer-based GED® exam for its program of HSE (High School Equivalency) testing, the state also introduced two alternatives, the TAS and HiSET exams.
+You can find numerous locations in Colorado where HSE preparation is offered, most of the time at no or little cost.

 Four separate GED subtests

-After successful completion of the GED exam, you will receive the GED diploma.
-Going for the Colorado GED diploma makes really sense if you never finished high school as it gives you the chance to find decent employment or get a better job, and the GED diploma will also let you enter college or university.
+After successful completion of the GED, HiSET, or TASC exam, you will receive the GED diploma.
+Going for the Colorado HSE diploma makes really sense if you never finished high school as it gives you the chance to find decent employment or get a better job, and the credential will also let you enter college or university.
 The four GED testing subject fields are Social Studies, Math, Science, and Literacy.

 HiSET and TASC